-Douglas and Jean Chadwick are the co-founders of The Literacy Club, a Los Angeles-based nonprofit that promotes literacy and works to end book deserts.
+Douglas and Jean Chadwick are the co-founders of The Literacy Club, a Los Angeles-based nonprofit that promotes literacy.

 Douglas has built over 60 Little Free Libraries in the past several years.
 Many of them have found homes at local police stations and firehouses, and serve as an excellent example of Little Free Library’s Kids, Community and Cops program in action.

 When Officer Chris Mead of the Redlands Police Department contacted him about creating a Little Free Library, they quickly realized that the department lobby was too small to comfortably fit a Little Free Library, and installing one outdoors didn’t make sense, either.

 So, the two came up with a more radical idea: what about a trailer that could be transformed into a mobile library that the police could take to community events and hand out free books?
 It was the perfect solution!